2 shot while driving in car in West Oak Lane section of Philadelphia

-PHILADELPHIA (WPVI) -- A couple was driving when they were struck by gunfire, with the male driver being hit nearly 40 times, Philadelphia police said.
+PHILADELPHIA (WPVI) -- A couple was driving when they were struck by gunfire, Philadelphia police said.

 It happened around 1:40 a.m.
 Sunday on the 6500 block of North 20th Street in the city's West Oak Lane section.